cep21/benchdraw/README.md

 ## Plot another metric

 You can set the "y" value to plot.
-Here I set it to allocs/op
+Here I set it to allocs/op.
+Notice how the table at the top right "digits/twain" bleeds into the bar graph.
+For this case, it may be better to use a line output (see below).

 ```
+# Sample line from decodeexample.txt
+# BenchmarkDecode/text=digits/level=best/size=1e5-8    	      10	   1185527 ns/op	  84.35 MB/s	   41508 B/op	      13 allocs/op
+#
 ./benchdraw --filter="BenchmarkDecode/level=best" --x=size --y="allocs/op" --input=./testdata/decodeexample.txt --output=./examples/sample_allocs.svg
 ```